Certified Seed

 College of Agricultural, Consumer and Environmental Sciences, New Mexico State University

-The cost of planting quality certified seed represents only 1% to 2% of the total production cost of most crops.
+The cost of planting quality certified seed represents only 1½ to 2% of the total production cost of most crops.
 Quality seed is a basic building block of good crop production.
-Considering the importance of quality seed, how can a farmer afford to plant anything but the best?
-The reduced yield from poor quality seed can cost much more than any additional cost for certified seed.
+Considering the importance of quality seed, how can a farmer afford to plant anything else?
+Reduced yields from poor quality seed can cost much more than any additional cost for certified seed.

 Seed that carries the certified tag often costs more than other seed, but you get what you pay for.
 The certified tag ensures that the seed meets the standards and requirements of the official seed certifying agency in the state in which it is grown.
 All official seed certifying agencies belong to the Association of Official Seed Certifying Agencies (AOSCA), which establishes minimum standards for each crop.
-An individual certifying agency may set standards higher than AOSCA, but never lower.
+An individual certifying agency, such as the Seed Certification & Noxious Weed Free Program at New Mexico State University, may set standards higher than AOSCA, but never lower.

 Seed that has passed the field inspection and the laboratory analysis can be tagged as certified seed.
 In addition to the certified tag there must also be an analysis tag.
 The analysis is most often printed on the back of the certified tag, but it may also be a separate tag.
 Regardless of how the analysis is presented, it must contain the information that follows.